SSWConsulting/SSW.Rules.Content/rules/risks-of-deploying-on-fridays/rule.md

 created: 2024-07-05T02:41:49.271Z
 guid: 530a2540-9b59-4272-8c86-f79d0bfa6aef
 ---
 Deploying on a Friday has traditionally been risky due to limited post-deployment support over the weekend, potentially leaving issues unaddressed.
-Thanks to DevOps best practices, these concerns are largely mitigated by automated deployments, continuous integration, and real-time monitoring, making the deployment process smoother and more reliable.
+Thanks to [DevOps best practices](https://www.ssw.com.au/rules/rules-to-better-devops/), these concerns are largely mitigated by automated deployments, continuous integration, and real-time monitoring, making the deployment process smoother and more reliable.

-Nonetheless, we should be aware of situations where caution is advised.
+Nonetheless, caution is recommended in certain situations.

 <!--endintro-->